Introduction

 Export Units

-The table of all export units defined in this export task.
+The Overview tab displays a list of all the export units defined for this export task.
 The properties shown for each export unit (row) are:

 - Source database – The name of the MongoDB source database.